 When we’re feeling bad about ourselves, we tend to see our problems as worse than they are.
 We start to see our struggles as insurmountable.
 When we give back to others, we gain strength, and it reduces our anxiety and fear.

-Achieving your goals will mean very little if you realize you didn’t help others in the process.
+What you get by achieving your goals will mean very little if you realize you didn’t help others in the process.
 Volunteering will help you reach your goals and feel good while you’re at it.

 4. Write a Book